andrei-korcsak/VMNest/README.md

 Open the command line at the preferred location to clone the repository by executing the command below:
 - git clone https://github.com/andrei-korcsak/VMNest.git

-Once the repository has been succesfully cloned, open the VMNest.sln in Visual Studio and run the application.
+Once the repository has been succesfully cloned, open the VMNest.sln in Visual Studio

+Install the Node.js dependency in the root folder by running: npm install Navigate to VMNest.Client and run the command: npm run dev